 As a Faculty Member, you need to know the difference between Directory Information and Personally Identifiable Information or Educational Records.

-- Personally Identifiable Information or Educational Records may not be released to anyone but the student and only then with the proper identification. - ➤ Directory information may be disclosed, unless the student requests otherwise.
+- ➤ Directory Information may be disclosed, unless the student requests otherwise.
 Please refer such requests to your department office or to the Registrar's Office.

+- Name

+- Current Mailing Address

+- Telephone Number

+- Date of Birth

+- Major

+- Dates of Attendance